falcosecurity/falco/proposals/20190826-grpc-outputs.md

 ### Non-Goals

 - To substitute existing outputs (stdout, syslog, etc.)
-- To support different queing systems than the default (round-robin) one
+- To support different queuing systems than the default (round-robin) one
 - To support queuing mechanisms for message retransmission
   - Users can have a local gRPC relay server along with Falco that multiplexes connections and handles retires and backoff
 - To change the output format